How to Survive One of America’s Most Harrowing Hikes

 The attraction of Angels Landing is its “living on the edge” factor of sheer cliffs and genuinely dangerous exposure.
 The last half-mile of the route is dramatic and narrow.

 The path is only a few feet wide, thinner than a sidewalk, and exposed to high cliffs.
-Sometimes the cliffs are on both sides.
+Sometimes the cliffs are on both sides of the trail.

 There’s a series of chain link handrails drilled into the rock.
 The chains add a measure of safety and intrigue to the hike, but accidents still happen.